-Here is two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.
+Here are two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.

-The Dual Capacitor is nothing more than two capacitors in the same housing; while the Run oval is a single capacitor and a HVAC system will usually have two.
+The Dual Capacitor is nothing more than two capacitors in the same housing; while the Run oval is a single capacitor and an HVAC system will usually have two.

 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)